 College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > Japanese (MA) > Degree Requirements

-The curriculum of the MA in Japanese will consist of twelve courses (48 quarter credit hours), divided into two parts:
+The curriculum of the MA in Japanese consists of twelve courses (48 quarter credit hours), divided into two parts:

-The core curriculum consists of the following four courses:
+The core curriculum consists of the following three courses:

 Additional requirements include: